sheldonh/calculation/README.md

-# Calculation
+# Decoupling acceptance tests from the interface of solution implementations

-This project demonstrates the strategy of providing acceptance tests as a separate package that can be used by multiple implementers.
+This project demonstrates a strategy for decoupling acceptance tests from the interface of solution implementations by fulfilling declarative acceptance tests with pluggable imperative test providers.

 ## The strategy